Eschatologue/CM_wiki/docs/class/paladin/bastion.md

 ### Level 20: Hold the Line

 You become an unyielding bulwark, turning aside threats and protecting those within your shielded presence.
-As a :rsc-bonus-action: **Bonus Action**, you gain the following benefits for 10 minutes.
+As a :rsc-b: **Bonus Action**, you gain the following benefits for 10 minutes.
 Once you use this feature, you can't use it again until you finish a Long Rest.
 You can also restore your use of it by expending a level 5 spell slot (no action required).

 ***Truesight***.
 You gain *Truesight* with a range of 120 feet.